eclipse-langium/langium-website/hugo/content/guides/scoping/qualified-name.md

 }
 ```

-To rectify this change, we have to override the `computeLocalScopes` method.
-It serves as a way of providing access to elements which aren't exported globally.
-We can also use it to provide secondary access to the globally available objects using a local name.
+To rectify this problem, we have to override the `computeLocalScopes` method, which provides access to elements that aren't exported globally.
+We can also use this method to provide secondary access to globally available objects using a local name.

 ```ts
 export class CppScopeComputation extends DefaultScopeComputation {